ferreroismael/DistanceIndicator/README.md

 # DistanceIndicator
 This code allows to estimate the stellar mass of a galaxy by providing its  surface brightness and effective radii.
+See Ferrero et al. 2021 for more details.

 There are two assumptions that must to be done:
 1) A relation between stellar mass and halo mass